-The assessment of European heritage identified 19 European heritage items at the airport site and an additional 22 heritage items in the surrounding area.
-All of the identified European heritage items at the airport site would be directly affected by site preparation for the construction of the proposed Stage 1 development.
-The mitigation and management of European heritage would ensure, as far as practicable, that the heritage values of the airport site would be preserved.
+The assessment of European heritage identified 20 European heritage items at the airport site and an additional 22 heritage items in the surrounding area.
+All of the identified European heritage items at the airport site will be directly affected by site preparation prior to Main Construction Works for the proposed Stage 1 development.
+The mitigation and management of European heritage will ensure, as far as practicable, that the heritage values of the airport site are identified, archived, relocated or otherwise preserved.